bwest-me/file-server/README.md

 NOTE: default configuration will use a embedded Mongo, that means data will never persist when the MongoDB File Server restart.

-You can set `spring.data.mongodb.uri` property to configure additional settings such as the replica set.（支持配置独立运行的 MongoDB 的连接方式）:
+You can set `spring.data.mongodb.uri` property to configure additional settings such as the replica set.（

 ```shell
 spring.data.mongodb.uri=mongodb://user:secret@mongo1.example.com:12345,mongo2.example.com:23456/test
 ```

-If you want to use a stanlne MongoDB server, comment out Embedded MongoDB dependencies in `build.gradle` file.（如果需要使用独立运行的 MongoDB，就把下面的依赖注释掉）:
+If you want to use a stanlne MongoDB server, comment out Embedded MongoDB dependencies in `build.gradle` file.

 ```
 dependencies {